Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/traits.md

 The idea here is that all animals will implement the `Animal` trait, then we'll have some known behaviour.

-First lets create an animal module.
+First let's create an animal module.
 In `main.rs` add `mod animal` and then create the file `animal/mod.rs`.

 Let's move `cat.rs` to `animal/cat.rs` so that it's a submodule of `animal`.
 Finally, don't forget to add `pub mod cat;` to `animal/mod.rs` and to update your use statement in `main.rs` to `animal::cat::Cat`.